Soneso/as-soroban-examples/atomic-swap/README.md

 ```

 It will build and deploy the contract to futurenet and then execute the python script [swap_test.py](https://github.com/Soneso/as-soroban-examples/tree/main/atomic-swap/swap_test.py) which prepares the data and then invokes the contract.

+**Currently the script is not working because the phython sdk does not yet support the new xdr for soroban preview 9.
+As soon as available we will update the script.**